xingxingted/koa-to-express/README.md

 ****

-* Convert Koa middleware(s) into an Express middleware and return it.
+* Convert Express middleware(s) into a Koa middleware and return it.

 ## License